FumeLab/fume.net/README.md

 fume.net is licensed under the MIT license.

 ## FumeLab
-FumeLab is open source community with an aim to deliver modern and extensible test automation frameworks.
+FumeLab is an open source community with the aim to deliver modern and extensible test automation frameworks.